 One of the most common causes of disability or death in newborns is a lack of oxygen or blood flow in the brain during labor or delivery.

-The condition, known as hypoxic-ischemic encephalopathy (HIE), can result in severe brain damage, which is why researchers at the Case Western Reserve University School of Medicine and UH Rainbow Babies & Children’s Hospital (UH Rainbow) are studying the condition to evaluate how HIE is treated and develop new, more effective options.
+The condition, known as hypoxic-ischemic encephalopathy (HIE), can result in severe brain damage, which is why researchers at Case Western Reserve University School of Medicine and University Hospitals Rainbow Babies & Children’s Hospital (UH Rainbow) are studying the condition to evaluate how HIE is treated and develop new, more effective options.

-But according to new research from Case Western Reserve and UH Rainbow Babies and Children’s Hospital published in Pediatric Research, this approach doesn’t reverse brain damage caused by HIE.
+But according to new research from Case Western Reserve and UH Rainbow published in Pediatric Research, this approach doesn’t reverse brain damage caused by HIE.

-“Hypothermia reduces the brain injury, but does not cure the baby,” said senior author Cynthia Bearer, MD, PhD, professor at the School of Medicine and chief of Neonatology at UH Rainbow.
+“Hypothermia reduces the brain injury, but does not cure the baby,” said senior author Cynthia Bearer, professor at the School of Medicine and chief of neonatology at UH Rainbow.
 “We are studying why the HIE injury remains after hypothermia because it did not reverse the damage.
-It’s a common condition that affects between 1 and 3 out of every 1,000 infants.”
+It’s a common condition that affects between one and three out of every 1,000 infants.”

 During infant brain development, many processes rely on the function of lipid rafts—components of cell membranes that act as messengers to bring proteins together and signal cell behavior.
 The research team believed that, because lipid rafts play a critical role in brain development, they may also hold the answer to reverse brain damage caused by HIE.